zxc916684603/ecs/intl.en-US/Instances/Instance purchasing options/Reserved Instances/RI overview.md

     For example, in China \(Hangzhou\) and China \(Qingdao\), you can purchase 10 regional RIs respectively because the upper limit of regional RIs is 20 per account.
 In zones B and H of China \(Hangzhou\), you can purchase up to 20 zonal RIs respectively.
 If you need more RIs, you can open a ticket.

 -   Matchable instances: RIs only match Pay-As-You-Go instances \(excluding [preemptible instances](../../../../reseller.en-US/Instances/Instance purchasing options/Preemptible instances/Preemptible instances.md#)\).
--   Instance type family: Currently, RIs support the following instance type families: sn1ne, sn2ne, se1ne, ic5, c5, g5, r5, hfc5, hfg5, and t5.
-For more information, see [Instance type families](reseller.en-US/Instances/Instance type families.md#).
+-   Instance family: Currently, RIs support the following instance families: sn1ne, sn2ne, se1ne, ic5, c5, g5, r5, i2, i2g, hfc5, hfg5, and t5.
+For more information, see [Instance families](reseller.en-US/Instances/Instance families.md#).

-    **Note:** The RIs of [burstable performance instances](../../../../reseller.en-US/Instances/Instance type families/Burstable performance instances/Basic concepts.md#) are only available at the zonal level.
+    **Note:** The RIs of [burstable performance instances](../../../../reseller.en-US/Instances/Instance type families/Burstable performance instances/Overview.md#) are only available at the zonal level.
 Additionally, they do not support merging, splitting, or scope changing.

 ## Fees {#section_exj_yvw_dhb .section}